 Formatting legend labels gives context to the number displayed and makes it easier to understand and read.
 For example, if you define the labels as numeric, you can specify the number of decimal places or the number of significant digits that appear on the labels.
 You can also add a suffix to show the units of the values, such as kilometers (km), square miles (sqMi), or degrees-minutes-seconds (dms).

 This topic covers formatting legend labels only.
-For details on formatting legend text symbol styles and fonts in layouts, see Format a legend item.
+For details on formatting legend text symbol styles and fonts in layouts, see Format text in a legend.

 - Select a feature layer in the Contents pane.

-- On the Appearance tab, in the Drawing group, click the Symbology drop-down button and select one of the following symbology methods:
+- On the Feature Layer tab, in the Drawing group, click the Symbology drop-down button and select one of the following symbology methods: